 Participating in the Women's March on Washington?
-Make posters at The Junction tonight
+Make posters at The Junction Friday night

 Friday, January 13, 2017

 Participating in the Women's March on Washington?
-Make posters at The Junction tonight
+Make posters at The Junction Friday night

 Power to the peaceful